PolideaInternal/airflow/docs/howto/operator.rst

     :end-before: [END howto_operator_gcp_bigtable_args]

-BigTableInstanceCreateOperator
+BigtableInstanceCreateOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigTableInstanceCreateOperator`
+Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigtableInstanceCreateOperator`
-to create an instance of Google Cloud BigTable.
+to create a Google Cloud Bigtable instance.

-If the instance with given ID already exists, operator does not compare its configuration and immediately succeeds.
+If the Cloud Bigtable instance with the given ID exists, the operator does not compare its configuration and immediately succeeds.
+No changes are made to the existing instance.

 Using the operator
 """"""""""""""""""